 - Data Analytics for Building Energy Research

-My research on quantifying energy saving potential of smart heating controls has led to the development of a robust method that enables relatively small differences in energy demand caused, for example, by energy efficiency measures, to be identified.
-Experimental data collected in full scale test houses with synthetic occupancy has been used to develop empirical and dynamic thermal models.
-The experimental dataset assisted the work of research teams from twelve different countries who participated in International Energy Agency’s Annex 71.
+My research on quantifying the energy-saving potential of smart heating controls has led to the development of a robust method that enables relatively small differences in energy demand caused, for example, by energy efficiency measures, to be identified.
+Experimental data collected in full-scale test houses with synthetic occupancy has been used to develop empirical and dynamic thermal models.
+The experimental dataset assisted the work of research teams from twelve different countries who participated in the International Energy Agency’s Annex 71.

-My recent outputs in collaboration with other colleagues and stakeholders such as BEIS include development of a domestic operational rating for UK homes using smart meter data, and a systematic international review of energy saving, cost effectiveness and usability of smart heating controls.
+My recent outputs in collaboration with other colleagues and stakeholders such as BEIS include the development of a domestic operational rating for UK homes using smart meter data, and a systematic international review of energy-saving, cost-effectiveness and usability of smart heating controls.

 Current research activity

 - Thermal Comfort and Overheating Risk in Informal Settlements in Sub Saharan Africa